mbildner/injector.js/README.md

 1. [`injector#value`](#injectorvalue) - register arbitrary values (strings, numbers, objects, functions, booleans... anything)
 2. [`injector#service`](#injectorservice) - register constructor functions, a single instance of which will be provided by the injector
 3. [`injector#factory`](#injectorfactory) - register factory functions, the result of which will be provided by the injector

-The last method enables the injection of any of these values into another function.
-This functionality is also exposed by calling the `injector` object itself.
+4. `injector#inject` - injects items into another function, making these items accessible as arguments, by name.
+(This functionality is also exposed by calling the `injector` object itself.)

 All injected functions (`injector#service`, `injector#factory`, `injector#injector`) can be called on an array of dependencies (by name), followed by the function into which these are to be injected, or else on the function itself.